 A better understanding of the role of the mind in action may lead to novel treatments for movement disorders such as Parkinson's disease, to better workplace design to reduce strain and injury, and to insights into how to reduce psychophysical problems associated with aging.

-Mar, 2014: Ryan Seymore has been awarded the 2013-2014 Phil Mohan Award for Academic Excellence.
+Mar, 2015 Isabella Orr has been awarded the 2014-2015 William Reese Award for Outstanding Student Research.
 Each year, one undergraduate in the Department of Psychology is chosen to receive the award, based on superior academic performance and involvement in psychological research.
-Ryan has been working in the Mind in Movement Lab since summer of 2013.
-Congratulations, Ryan!
+Bella has been working in the Mind in Movement Lab since fall of 2013.
+Congratulations, Bella!

 Mar, 2015 Power & Poise: Inhabiting your body every day: workshop at Women’s Leadership Conference, University of Idaho